Dilliwali Zaalim Girlfriend: Plot

-Dhruv (Divyendu Sharma) an aspirant IAS officer, takes a private loan from a company in order to buy a car in order to woo the girl he loves, Sakshi (Prachi Mishra).
-Soon enough, life turns upside down for him as he is unable to pay back the loan and the car is seized.
-From then on, begins Dhruv's encounters with today's materialistic girls (where money comes above love), the finance company, the system and a hardened criminal named Minocha (Jackie Shroff).
+Dhruv (Divyenndu), an aspirant IAS officer, takes a private loan from a company to buy a car to woo the girl he loves, Sakshi (Prachi Mishra).
+Soon enough, life turns upside down for him as he is unable to pay back the loan, and the car is seized.
+From then on, Dhruv encounters today's materialistic girls (where the money comes above love), the finance company, the system, and a hardened criminal named Minocha (Jackie Shroff).